• Skip to primary navigation

 Variations

 This is a pretty simple recipe, so there is not too much that can be changed.
 However, you could use half apples and pears for a nice autumnal mix.
-You could also do a berry mix of blueberries, raspberries, strawberries and blackberries.
-Or a stone fruit pie with peaches and nectarines.

 Instead of using cinnamon, you could swap it for ground ginger or mixed spice, or even use a mixture of the three.

-What to serve with Cinnamon Stewed Apples
+What to Serve with Cinnamon Stewed Apples

 The great thing about stewed apples is that there are so many different ways to use them.
 Here are some of our favourite: